Parametric modeling in IRONCAD

 Parameter-driven example models

 First, we have a series of 7 videos that go through completely different models and ways to parametrically control features in IRONCAD.
-First up is a simple round washer that is controlled by two circles constrained in the sketch.
-Remember that you can see all our training videos in the list on the left side.
+First up is a simple round tile controlled by two circles with locked dimensions in the sketch.

 Parameter-controlled wall cabinet